mbalatsko/emailverifier-kt/README.md

 You can also configure **offline mode** for each check **individually**.

-The bundled data is automatically updated **daily** via a GitHub Actions workflow.
+The bundled data is manually updated **before release** via a GitHub Actions workflow.

 ## 🧪 Output: Validation Results